nandabritto/Where_is_Billy/README.md

 + As a user, I would like to be able to …

 1.  easily navigate throughout the website and questions.
 2.  see in which question I am answering and how many more I have;
 3.  add my name and save my score;
 4.  see how I rank on the High Scores.
-5.  quickly check the High Scores when coming back to game later on.
+5.  quickly check the High Scores when coming back to the game later on.

 ### 1. Strategy